TSAB Newsletter – September 2024

 This call to action “encourages individuals, communities, organisations, and governments to engage in open, honest discussions about mental health and suicide.
 By starting conversations, we can break down barriers and raise awareness, check in with a friend or loved one, share personal stories and advocate for mental health resources and support services.
 Every conversation, no matter how small, contributes to a more supportive and understanding society.”

 The Samaritans provide some helpful information and resources on their website including supporting someone with suicidal thoughts and how to support someone you’re worried about.
-You can view their “Little tips” poster below.
+You can view their “Little tips” poster.

 Autism and Suicidality Here to help logo A logo with a orange ribbon and text